swiftlang/swift-evolution/proposals/NNNN-Change String collection iterators to use custom types instead of IndexIteratorT.md

 ## Detailed design

-Specifically, IndexingIterator will be extracted into a gyb file and in addition to IndexingIterator, we will use gyb to create the following 3 iterators.
+Specifically, IndexingIterator<T> will be extracted into a gyb file and in addition to IndexingIterator, we will use gyb to create the following 3 iterators.

 1. String.CharacterView.CharacterViewIterator
 2. String.UTF16View.UTF16ViewIterator